1966 24 Hours of Le Mans: Three Ford "photo" finish - ACO declares winner

 At the 3 hour mark during the last driver change (Amon to McLaren) and (Hulme to Miles), Miles was directly instructed to slow down and allow McLaren to catch up to allow for a "dead heat finish".
-Miles and his crew team were upset but in the end submitted.
-The Automobile Club de l'Ouest (ACO) racing officials told Ford that they were not going to "allow" that, in that there had to be a clear winner.
-With no means to communicate with the drivers, McLaren and Miles crossed the finish line side by side.
-After some deliberation, the ACO declared that McLaren was the winner, citing the 24 hour nature of the race and that McLaren had travelled 25+ more feet than Miles.
-This was from the fact that McLaren had started the race at a farther distance than Miles.
-Indeed, at the start of the race McLaren was one slot / space behind Miles.
+Miles and his crew team were upset but agreed.
+Accordingly, on the final lap the next car from Ford driven by Bruce McLaren/Chris Amon and the third-place car from Ford drew up, and they cruised to the line together.
+Miles's #1 car and McLaren's #2 car crossed the finish line almost at the same time, with photos and official track data showing McLaren's #2 as 6 metres ahead when crossing the line.
+Additionally, McLaren's #2 started just over 14 metres behind Miles's car and had therefore covered more distance during the race; the official rules regarding cars finishing together indicate that starting position should be taken into account, so McLaren was declared the winner.

 This was all unbeknownst to the Ford team.
 They were under the impression that Miles had "won" the race, but McLaren was indeed declared the 1966 Le Mans winner.
 In a 1997 interview Shelby lamented the ACO "made up rule" and that indeed "Ken Miles won the race" and feelings of guilt about what had occurred.

 The Porsche 906/6 LH of Siffert/Davis, which finished 4th overall, won the 2.0 liter prototype class and claimed the index of performance.

 At their last pitstop, the 7th-placed Gr.4 Porsche of Peter Gregg and Sten Axelsson was stopped by engine problems.
 Gregg parked the car waiting for the last lap, but at 3.50pm he could not get it restarted, missed the formation finish and was DNF.
 The other four Porsches came in 4th to 7th led by Siffert/Davis, who also claimed the Index of Performance.
 The Stommelen/Klass car in 7th was the first, and only, Sports car to finish, beating all Mk.I and Ferrari.
 Finally, the new 911S GT car ran well and finished 14th starting a long record of success.

 Four Alpines finished this year, 9-11-12-13, with that of Delageneste/Cheinisse from the Ecurie Savin-Calberson winning the Thermal Efficiency Index.
 The final finisher was the little Mini Marcos.
 Formerly the object of laughter, it had become a crowd favourite running like clockwork.
 As car after car ran into trouble and dropped out, the little Marcos, by this time nicknamed 'la puce bleue' (the blue flea) wailed on.
 Despite finishing 26 laps behind the rest of the field. the car eventually came home at an incredible 15th overall.